osm-americana/color-unclasher/README.md

 Color contrast ratio, based on the relative brightness of the RGB values, is mostly used for getting the contrast between a peice of text and its background color, which the former would hold significantly less space than a tile on a map. ![#475C5C](https://placehold.co/15x15/475C5C/475C5C.png) `#475C5C` and ![#515062](https://placehold.co/10x15/515062/515062.png) `#515062` would fail for color contrast, but they have enough difference for two adjacent tiles on a map.
 Read more about DeltaE [here](https://techkonusa.com/demystifying-the-cie-%CE%B4e-2000-formula/).

-# Supported And Not Supported Expressions
+# Supported and unsupported expressions
 Supports:
 -  steps
 -  stops